UmairJR/portfolio-umair-shaikh/src/data/about.md

 # Fun Facts

 - I can't locate every country on a map.
-- I invest in Stock market with terrible returns.
+- I can’t cook.
+- I always forget to switch off the lights.
 - I’ve been trying to make my gym sessions feel like a [Dragon Ball Z](https://en.wikipedia.org/wiki/Dragon_Ball_Z) training montage.
 - I started a book summary project just so I could “pretend” to read more books.
 - I added this page because many people complained that my site was just my resume.

 # I Dream Of

-- Getting lost in the streets of Japan, discovering hidden gems and the best ramen spots.
+- Getting lost in the streets of Japan.
 - You not judging me when I spend hours tinkering with new tech.
 - Playing with my top 20 best football players in the biggest stadium in the world and scoring the winning penalty.
 - Staying curious.